 The skills are fundamental

-Self regulation.
+Resilience.
 Conflict resolution.
 Motivation.
 Responsible decision making.
 Accountability.
 Respect.
 Safety.
-Self worth.
-These are among the skills built through a school-based mental health system that includes social-emotional learning.
+Self-worth.
+These are among the critical self-regulation skills students must build to achieve personal and academic success.

 From birth through adolescence and beyond, a person’s life and school experience is filled with relationships and emotions.
 And the ability to manage these in healthy ways, even when the road gets bumpy, plays a significant role in creating a fulfilling and happy life.

-The skills a student builds through SEL education are essential to navigate and thrive in school, college, career and life.
-These skills, such as problem-solving, managing emotions, communication and teamwork, also improve a student's academic learning, attendance and test scores.
+Resilience is essential to navigate and thrive in school, college, career and life.
+Resilience-based skills, such as problem-solving, managing emotions, communication and teamwork, also improve a student's academic learning, attendance and test scores.

-Social-emotional learning can create positive change and improve student mental health when it works inside a school’s multi-tiered system of supports, or MTSS, framework.
+Resilience-building instruction can create positive change and improve student wellbeing when working inside of a school’s multi-tiered system of supports, or MTSS, framework.
 It is also integral to a positive behavior supports, or PBIS, approach to learning and classroom management.

-“It’s not just important that SEL fits into a bigger framework, it’s critical” Dorn said.
-“MTSS and PBIS can’t fully succeed without a firm foundation of evidence-based SEL.
-But when a school takes an integrated approach, social-emotional learning has the power to drive the goals and objectives of MTSS and PBIS in lasting ways.”
+“It’s not just important to teach self-regulation strategies within a bigger framework, it’s critical,” Dorn said.
+“MTSS and PBIS can’t reach their full potential without a foundation of evidence-based curriculum and support.
+But when a school takes an integrated approach, personalized student success programs have the power to drive the impact of MTSS and PBIS in lasting ways.”

 These skills form the foundation of success